 Why can’t we do anything to change our destiny?

 If you’ve got the daring to ask these questions, you’ll get the answer for yourself.

 No skill or less talent doesn’t stop you from achieving your dreams; the lack of courage and low self-esteem depreciates your value.
 The day you learn the power of courage, you’ll become a real man/woman who can make decisions.

 It’s one decision that can change the course of your life.
-Now is the moment where everything is taking shape.
-You can change anything given you dare to do something to improve the quality of your life.
+Now is the moment when everything is taking shape.
+You can change anything, given you dare to do something to improve the quality of your life.